sharedstreets/sharedstreets-ref-system/README.md

 SharedStreets was originally created as part of the [OpenTraffc project](https://github.com/opentraffic/architecture/issues/1) as a non-propreitary system for sharing street-linked data.
 It builds on the core concepts from [OpenLR](http://www.openlr.info/) and provides a set of data formats and open source tools to re-imagine collaboration and sharing of geospaital data.

 ### Example Applications
-**Traffic data:** SharedStreets references are used to share base map-independent descriptions of traffic conditions.
+**Traffic data:** SharedStreets references are used to share basemap-independent descriptions of traffic conditions.
 In the OpenTraffic project fleet operators convert GPS data to to traffic observations (speeds along OpenStreetMap defined roadway segments).
 Traffic observations are shared externally using SharedStreets references to describe street segments.

 **Street and curb inventory:** Cities produce detailed curb inventories (e.g. parking regulations and physical assets) using internally managed linear referencing systems (LRS), or latitude/longitude coordinates not linked with streets.
 Internal LRS data can be translated to SharedStreets references to allow interoperability with other city or external data sets.